 Check your Wardrobe

 Models that bring their own wardrobe need to make sure clothes are clean, ironed or steamed if necessary and transported in a way that they are nor wrinkled all over the place when you unpack them - unless they are supposed to be wrinkled.
 They also shouldn't look worn out (unless we are going for this look) and any shop tags should be removed unless you can hide them so they are not shining thru or sticking out.
 While you are removing the tags, you may also remove any hanger straps and other useless material that has been added to the clothes.
 If you wear black leggins and have a cat or dog, make sure they don't look like your cat or dog.
 When changing prior to shooting a new look, check for visible straps including hanger straps and hide them, check your buttons and zipper fly (this one should typically be closed), check for hair and dust on your clothes.
 Everything visible in a mirror will be visible in the picture and it's timeconsuming to edit these.
 Remove your hairbands on your wrist.

 Glasses or contacts?

 Prescription glasses are rarely used for editorial or conceptual work, so if you have the option, wear contacts, otherwise you will need to pose blind for the shoot.
 If the concept requires some kind of glasses, we will need to work together to find glasses that fit to the concept/era of the shoot.
 If you want to wear your glasses for non-conceptual shoots, make sure they are anti-reflective.

-Will there be dressing rooms on an outdoor location?
+Will there be dressing rooms when we shoot outdoors on location?